pgrimaud/horaires-ratp-sdk/README.md

 ## Copyrights

-This project is not affiliated with and not endorsed by the [RATP](http://www.ratp.fr).
+This project is not affiliated with or endorsed by the [RATP](http://www.ratp.fr).

 ## LICENSE
 Licensed under the terms of the MIT License.